 2008 Natasha Bedingfield entered the US chart at number three with her album Pocketful of Sunshine, equaling the record set by soul singer Sade in having the highest-ever US chart debut for a UK-signed female.
 The British singer sold 50,000 copies of the record in its first week of release.

 Bit of Sunshine humor...

-[Click on the year for all the songs that hit number one on the charts in the US during that year.]
+[Click on the No.1 image and select a year to visit or click the year below for all the songs that hit number one on the charts in the US during that year.]

 2007 Jim Morrison was enlisted to help fight global warming more than 35 years after his death.
 'Woman in the Window', a previously unreleased poem written and recorded by The Doors frontman shortly before he died in 1971 was being set to music and used to publicise the Global Cool campaign.

 And the music goes on beating to the rhythm of the changing times...